Chart Color Schemes

 Delahey has shown very soft population growth performance across periods assessed by AreaSearch

-Delahey's population, according to AreaSearch's analysis, stands at approximately 8,017 as of November 2025.
-This figure indicates a decrease of 60 individuals (0.7%) since the 2021 Census, which reported a population of 8,077 people.
-The change is inferred from the estimated resident population of 8,009 from the ABS as of June 2024 and an additional 4 validated new addresses since the Census date.
-This results in a population density ratio of 2,284 persons per square kilometer, which exceeds the average seen across national locations assessed by AreaSearch.
-Overseas migration primarily drove population growth for the area, contributing approximately 78.9% of overall population gains during recent periods.
+Delahey's population, as per AreaSearch's analysis, was approximately 8,017 by November 2025.
+This figure represents a decrease of 60 individuals (0.7%) compared to the 2021 Census which reported a population of 8,077 people.
+The change is inferred from the estimated resident population of 8,009 as of June 2024 and an additional 4 validated new addresses since the Census date.
+This results in a population density ratio of 2,284 persons per square kilometer, which exceeds the average observed across national locations assessed by AreaSearch.
+The primary driver for population growth in the area was overseas migration, contributing approximately 78.9% of overall population gains during recent periods.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For any SA2 areas not covered by this data, AreaSearch utilises the VIC State Government's Regional/LGA projections released in 2023, adjusting using a method of weighted aggregation of population growth from LGA to SA2 levels.
-Growth rates by age group from these aggregations are also applied across all areas for years 2032 to 2041.
-Examining future population trends, the area is expected to increase by approximately 488 persons to 2041 based on the latest population numbers, reflecting an overall increase of around 6.0% over the 17-year period.
+AreaSearch is utilizing ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data, AreaSearch employs the VIC State Government's Regional/LGA projections released in 2023, using a method of weighted aggregation of population growth from LGA to SA2 levels for adjustments.
+Growth rates by age group are applied across all areas for years 2032 to 2041 based on these aggregations.
+Future population trends indicate an expected increase just below the median of statistical areas across the nation, with the area projected to increase by 488 persons to 2041 based on the latest annual ERP population numbers, reflecting a total increase of 6.0% over the 17-year period.

 Frequently Asked Questions - Population